DataONEorg/sem-prov-design/docs/use-cases/provenance/use-case-41.rst

 * The primary resource dataset needs to be registered on the Member Node.
 * The Investigator needs write access to a Member Node.
 * The client software must be DataONE-enabled and provenance-aware.
+* The client software has been configured appropriately

 Postconditions
 --------------